-SHOUT OUT: You have a week left to help Benjamin’s Hope 4 The Future is teaming up with Buffalo Wild Wings in Secaucus for the entire month of November to raise funding for pediatric cancer research — and you can start with the Giants-Dallas game tonight.
+SHOUT OUT: You have a week left to help Benjamin’s Hope 4 The Future by enjoying a meal at Buffalo Wild Wings in Secaucus to raise funding for pediatric cancer research — and you can start with the Giants-Dallas game tonight.

 Either show the flier below from your phone or print it and present it at the restaurant and the foundation will receive 10% of the proceeds on your food and beverages, including alcohol.

 There are no time or day restrictions and you can use it more than once.